jueves/CIS1994/codebook.md

 # Codebook
+Data seems to be an SPSS dataset, but there is not explicit information available.
+It seems that several CIS datasets fail to import with either [Haven](https://haven.tidyverse.org/) or [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_spss.html) due to [this issue](https://github.com/tidyverse/haven/issues/683) in the [ReadStat](https://github.com/WizardMac/ReadStat) library.
+It has been already fixed, but not included yet (2/2/2023) in either Pandas or Haven.
+I couldn't convert the data to other formats using the last version of ReadStat, so I wrote `cis2080_to_csv.py`.

 ## Original card structure
 The interview is structured in 5 "cards", and each card has around 80 values.
 On the original file, there are 5 rows per person interviewed, one per card.